 Don’t roll your eyes at me.
-Yes, I did willingly give up processed foods, sugar, dairy, grains, legumes and booze (I know) for 30 whole days.
-Maybe a little to lose weight, but mostly to finally give me body the reset it desperately needed and see if I could actually stick with something for once (spoiler alert: I couldn’t).
+Yes, I did willingly give up processed foods, sugar, dairy, grains, legumes, and alcohol for 30 whole days.
+Maybe a little to lose weight, but mostly to finally give my body the reset it desperately needed and see if I could actually stick with something for once (spoiler alert: I couldn’t).
 But before you write this off as just another diet fad, I’m here to tell you that Whole30 is not another diet fad.
-And while I eventually waved my white flag on Day 25, I still actively practice and think about all of the things Whole30 taught me, only now with a glass of wine in my hand.
+And while I eventually waved my white flag on Day 25, I still actively practice and think about all of the things Whole30 taught me, only now with a burger in my hand.

 While they don’t advertise as a weight loss program, the creators of Whole30 claim that 95 percent of people who participate experience weight loss.

 I’m the queen of finding free PDF copies online of any meal plan, workout schedule, or book I want, but buying the Whole30 book is truly a game-changer.
 No, this is not an ad.
 (They wouldn’t sponsor someone who couldn’t finish the 30 days.)
 Not only was I now forced to take it seriously with my $30 on the line, but the book gives you the ‘why’ of going through this process.
 Otherwise, it would honestly just feel like torture.
 With science-backed research, the book goes into our relationship with food, why certain foods make us feel bad, and what you can expect every day of your healthy journey.
 Hint: the first week will not be a great time.

 “Tiger Blood” is the phrase Whole30-ers use to describe the period of time after week two, where you experience an insane boost in energy levels.